lwneal/install-keras/README.md

 This script will install all the requirements for you, automatically.

 NOTE: Currently only supports PyTorch.
-You should switch to PyTorch, it is much better.
+You should switch to PyTorch.

 ## Step One